Classification of Harish-Chandra modules over some Lie algebras related to the Virasoro algebra: Introduction

 As Vir-modules, ${\cal F}_{0}$ and ${\cal F}_{-1}$ have $\c v_0$ as a submodule and quotient module respectively.
 Their corresponding irreducible quotient and submodule are isomorphic (both isomorphic to ${\mathcal A}_{0, 0}'$, see Section 2 in detail), so we always suppose that $\varrho\ne -1$ throughout this paper.
+Moreover if $s=\frac12$, we concentrate our study on the case of $\rho=\frac{m}{n}$, $(m, n)=1$ and $n$ is an even number, which is enough for almost Lie algebras as we known.

 The Lie algebra $W(0)[0]$ is just the centerless twisted Heisenberg-Virasoro algebra (see \cite{ADKP}).
 It can be realized as the Lie algebra of differential operators of order at most 1.
 The structure and representation theory of this Lie algebra and its universal central extensions were studied in many papers (see \cite{ADKP, B, LJ, LvZ, SJ, LWZ, SS, LPZ}, etc.).